DISCOVER THE CHATHAM ISLANDS

 Day 5.
-Monday or Wednesday.
-CHATHAM ISLAND (BLD)
+Wednesday CHATHAM ISLAND (BLD)

 This morning visit the local museum, Tiki Tiki hill, Cottage gift shop, River Onion Art Gallery, Jewellery Art Studio, and take a scenic drive along the South Coast with beach and farm walks including the Henga Nature Reserve for bird watching if you are interested.

 Day 6.
-Tuesday or Thursday CHATHAM ISLAND (BLD)
+Thursday CHATHAM ISLAND (BLD)

 Today explore the Te Whanga lagoon where the flying boats used to land, Ocean Mail scenic reserve, Kaingaroa village, Nikau bush walk, Muirsons Farm and Seal Colony, Hapupu Tree Carvings, Nunuku's Cave rock carvings with its Moriori dendroglyph's on the limestone walls, remains of the German Missionary settlement ,and the beautiful Admiral Gardens. skirmish Bay and the remains of a Sunderland Flying Boat.
 Picnic lunch included and dinner tonight may be a barbecue at the Admiral Gardens.
 We will also have the opportunity to hunt for sharks teeth.

 Day 7.
-Wednesday or Friday CHATHAM ISLAND (BLD)
+Friday CHATHAM ISLAND (BLD)

 A final free day to catch up on anything you may have missed and/or enjoy some of the beautiful nature walks, fishing, or whatever you wish.
 A picnic lunch is included.
 Hire a rental car and explore on you own if you wish.

 Day 8.
-Thursday or Saturday.
+Saturday.
 CHATHAM ISLAND - AUCKLAND

 Breakfast at the hotel before transferring to the airport.
 Departure is scheduled for 9.30am with arrival in Auckland scheduled for 11.30am.
 (Schedule subject to change).